swisspost/design-system/packages/components/src/components/post-accordion/readme.md

 Expands all `post-accordion-item`.

-If `close-others` is `true` and all items are closed, it will open the first one.
+If `multiple="true"` is not set and all items are closed, it will open the first one.
 Otherwise, it will keep the opened one.

 #### Returns